etnapoli/HW-implementation-real-valued-AlphaEvolve-matrix-mul/README.md

 ## How to Cite

 If you use this repository in your work, please cite it as:

+- Napoli E. *VLSI Implementation of AlphaEvolve Based Rank-48 Algorithm for 4×4 Real-Valued Matrix Multiplication*.
+2016 IEEE 17th Latin American Symposium on Circuits & Systems (LASCAS), Arequipa, Peru.
+Februaru 24-27 2026.
 - Napoli, E. *Hardware Implementation of a AlphaEvolve Based Rank-48 Algorithm for 4×4 Real-Valued Matrix Multiplication*.
 GitHub, 2025.
 Available at: [https://github.com/etnapoli/Hardware-implementation-real-valued-alphaEvolve-4x4-matrixmul](https://github.com/etnapoli/Hardware-implementation-real-valued-alphaEvolve-4x4-matrixmul)